$0.00

 Bull City Press Presents

 Located at Mettlesome Theater (in Golden Belt, 800 Taylor Street, Suite 9-156, Durham, NC, 27701), Bull City Press’s downtown reading series brings you poetry, fiction, and nonfiction from established and emerging writers.
-And stick around for Golden Age, which generally features one of the readers inspiring improv comedy.
-Free to the public.
+It’s paired with Golden Age, a comedy show that features one of our readers inspiring improv comedy.
+Free to the public if you arrive on time, $8 if you arrive when Golden Age begins.

 Upcoming Readings